 In deciding how to structure my own firm, I saw three issues with this business model:

-- Not everyone can be served.
-Someone in their 30’s, 40’s or 50’s with a reasonably high income could greatly benefit from financial advice and has the ability to pay for it.
+- Limits who can served.
+There are many investors approaching retirement or with complex financial lives who could greatly benefit from financial advice and have the ability to pay for it – yet don’t have a liquid portfolio for an advisor to manage and pull his fee from.
 Why turn them away simply because they have few assets to manage?
-Many even have assets in a 401k or rental property but would be turned away because the advisor cannot manage those assets.
-I think anyone who has a need and the ability to pay should have access to high-quality advice, regardless of how many assets they have.
+I think anyone who has a need and the ability to pay should have access to high-quality advice, regardless of how many assets they have available to be managed.

 - Interests are not aligned.
 Advisors compensated on a percentage of assets would much rather you put more money into your investment account than pay off debt, buy a rental property, or go on an extravagant vacation.
 Every dollar you take from your accounts is money out of their pocket.
 I believe that creating an environment that is as conflict-free as possible gives clients the best chance of receiving advice that is truly in their best interest.